laurentftech/Podcast_generator/README.md

 ---

-Thank you for exploring **Podcast Creator**!
+Thank you for exploring **Podcast Generator**!
 Feel free to support this project with a coffee ☕.